bdav-dev/kdm-finder/README.md

 Copy the `kdm_finder.desktop` file to
 - `~/.local/share/applications/`, if you want to install KDM-Finder for the current user
-- `/usr/share/applications/`, if you want to install KDM-Finder system wide for all users
+- `/usr/share/applications/`, if you want to install KDM-Finder system-wide for all users

 ## Functionality

 ### Email
 The connection to your email account is established via IMAP.
 KDM-Finder needs the following information to establish an email connection:
 - IMAP server
 - email address
 - password

+> **Note**<br/>
-> Note: On a Gmail account, the password is not the password to your google account.
-You need to enter an 'app password'.
-Read this article to learn how to create one: https://support.google.com/accounts/answer/185833?hl=en
+> On a Gmail account, the password is not the password to your google account.
+You need to enter an 'app password'.<br/>
+> Read this article to learn how to create one: https://support.google.com/accounts/answer/185833?hl=en

 You can also specify ...
-- ... how many emails KDM-Finder should fetch for the search (sorted by receipt time, latest first).
+- ... how many emails KDM-Finder should fetch for the search (sorted by receipt time, most recent are fetched first).
 - ... if KDM-Finder should automatically start the search on application startup.

 ### Search
 KDM-Finder fetches the latest emails and determines if an email contains a KDM.
-An email is considered contain a KDM if
+An email is considered to contain a KDM if
-- the email content, subject or sender contain (case ignored) `kdm` or `key` and
+- the email content, subject, sender or attachment contain (case ignored) `kdm` or `key` and
 - the email has an attachment with `.zip` or `.xml` as the file extension.

 When all emails are fetched, the found KDMs are displayed in a list.
 For each KDM the following information is displayed: